The Dark Crystal: Plot

 On the blighted planet Thra 1,000 years earlier, a powerful crystal cracked and two new races appeared: the cruel Skeksis, who use the crystal's power to extend their lives, and gentle Mystics, the urRu, (Note: The Mystics are called "urRu" once on-screen as they enter the crystal chamber.) who dwell in a secluded valley.
 Among the Mystics is Jen, a young Gelfling adopted after the Skeksis slaughtered his clan.
-As the Great Conjunction of the world's three suns draws near, the dying Mystic Master instructs Jen to fulfill a prophecy to heal the crystal by first retrieving a missing shard from Aughra.
+As the Great Conjunction of the world's three suns draws near, the dying Mystic Master instructs Jen to fulfill a prophecy to heal the crystal by first retrieving a missing shard from the oracle Aughra.
 If Jen fails to complete his quest before the three suns meet, the Skeksis will rule forever.
 The Master then dies, and the Skeksis Emperor dies simultaneously.
 The Skeksis General successfully challenges the Chamberlain for succession in a "trial by stone" and banishes him from the castle.
 When the Skeksis learn of Jen's existence, they send their army of giant crab-like Garthim to capture him, with the cunning Chamberlain following.

 Jen meets Aughra and enters her orrery.
 Offered several shards, he chooses one that responds when he plays the Mystics' chord on his flute.
 Before Aughra can explain Jen's mission, the Garthim arrive and destroy the orrery, taking Aughra prisoner as Jen flees.
 Hearing the crystal's call, the Mystics leave their valley and journey to the castle.
-On his journey through a forest swamp, Jen meets Kira, another Gelfling.
+On his journey through a forest swamp, Jen meets Kira, a female Gelfling.
 The two learn more about each other when they accidentally "dreamfast", sharing each other's memories.
 They stay for a night with the Podlings who raised Kira, only for them and Kira's pet Fizzgig to flee when the Garthim raid the village.
 They are nearly caught, but the Chamberlain orders the Garthim back.

 Jen and Kira discover a ruined Gelfling city where a prophecy is inscribed: